CumulusNetworks/docs/content/nvidia-air/Quick-Start.md

 ### Create a Simulation

 To create a simulation, you can either:
-- Build a custom topology from scratch
+- Build a custom topology; see [Custom Topology](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Custom-Topology/).
-- Load a pre-configured demo from the [Demo Marketplace](https://air.nvidia.com/demos) and customize it.
+- Load a pre-configured demo from the [Demo Marketplace](https://air.nvidia.com/demos) and customize it; see [Pre-Built Demos](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Pre-Built-Demos).

-To learn how to create custom topologies and simulations using the Air drag-and-drop editor, see [Custom Topology](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Custom-Topology/).

-To learn about pre-configured simulations that you can clone and customize, see [Pre-Built Demos](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Pre-Built-Demos).

 ### Navigate Simulations